Quantum constraint learning for quantum approximate optimization algorithm

-To illustrate the algorithm in action, we choose the cost function $C^\prime$ and a complete mixer graph to represent the constraint for our problem size of $4$ qubits.
-We arbitrarily choose constraint bits and train the mixer Hamiltonian.
+To illustrate the algorithm in action, we choose the cost function $C_1$ and a complete mixer graph to represent the constraint for our problem size of $4$ qubits.
+Since we are learning the mixer Hamiltonian, we can encode arbitrary constrains, and we chose the states $\ket{i}$ where $i\in\{0,1,4,7,12\}$ as constrain satisfying states and train the Hamiltonian.
 We make sure to design the QUBO problem such that the global minimum is outside the constrained search space.
-Note that this makes it harder to solve the problem compared to the case where it is inside the constrained search space, which is solvable by a standard QAOA.
+Note that this makes it harder to solve the problem than when it is inside the constrained search space, which is solvable by a standard QAOA.
 We then use a combination of grid search and COBYLA\cite{powell1998direct} as a method of optimization for each CQL-QAOA instance.
-In \autoref{fig:algo_result}(a), we show one such instance of the constraints being $\ket{\psi_c}=\{\ket{0},\ket{1},\ket{4},\ket{7},\ket{12}\}$ with states $\ket{13}$ ,$\ket{4}$, the global and constrained minimum.
+In \autoref{fig:algo_result}(a), we show one such instance of the constraints being the states $\ket{i}$ where $i\in\{0,1,4,7,12\}$ with states $\ket{13}$ ,$\ket{4}$, the global and constrained minimum respectively.
 With this learnt mixer, we then proceed with QCL-QAOA at various depths, the results of which are plotted in (a).
-First, we see that the search is almost constrained to be within the sub space.
-Second, for higher $p>1$, despite the improved quality of solution, we see probability creeping into the unconstrained space.
-As discussed above, this illustrates the competing behavior of QAOA and quantum leakage trying to improve and impair respectively the solution as function of depth ($p$).
+First, the search is almost constrained to be within the subspace.
+Second, for higher $p>1$, despite the improved quality of solution, we see probability creeping into the unconstrained space ($\ket{13}$).
+As discussed above, this illustrates the competing behavior of QAOA and quantum leakage trying to improve and impair the solution respectively as a function of depth ($p$).

 \paragraph{Performance metric:} To better understand the non-trivial $p$ dependence and to asses the performance of QCL-QAOA, one needs to quantify the quality of the results.
-One such performance metric for QAOA, introduced by Ref.\cite{farhi2014quantum} is the approximate ratio $r$ given by
+Ref.\cite{farhi2014quantum} introduced approximation ratio $r$ as a performance metric, which is given by